designsystemau/pancake/packages/pancake-react/README.md

 Pancake React is a dependency of pancake.

-It can bc configured in your project's package.json file.
+It can be configured in your project's package.json file.

 # };